-When the hydrangea you planted in your yard does not bloom at the same time as your neighbor’s, this is not necessarily a reason to worry—there are many different types of hydrangeas, and they don’t all bloom at the same time.
+When the hydrangea you planted in your landscape does not bloom at the same time as your neighbor’s hydrangea is not necessarily a reason to worry—there are many different types of hydrangeas, and they don’t all bloom at the same time.

-To find out what, if anything, is wrong with your hydrangea, determine first which type of hydrangea you have.
+To determine the bloom habit of your hydrangea, first determine the type of hydrangea you have.
 The most common types grown in North America are:

-- Bigleaf hydrangea (Hydrangea macrophylla), which includes the mophead hydrangea, lacecap hydrangea, and mountain hydrangea (Hydrangea serrata)
+- Bigleaf hydrangea (Hydrangea macrophylla), which includes the mophead and lacecap hydrangeas

 - Panicle hydrangea (Hydrangea paniculata)